 It is good practice to proofread or check your work before submission, or to show your work to your peers during crits.
-However, if a third party contributes to your work, this may constitute collusion, which is an academic offence.
+However, if a third party contributes to your work, this may constitute collusion or cheating, which are academic offences.

-If you are seeking help with your assignment from anyone other than your tutor, you need to be aware of the University’s guidance on proofreading, specifically, what your proofreader can and cannot do.
+If you are seeking help with your assignment from anyone other than your tutor, you need to be aware of the University’s guidance on proofreading, specifically, what your proofreader or any other third-party can and cannot do.

 Students who use third-party proofreaders, including peers, family, friends or professional proofreading services must: